Nothing! Accents contribute to our global diversity. However, people with accents often express feeling held back professionally and/or socially.

 7. Why should I choose AccentsOff Speech and Voice Improvement services?

-We are all ASHA-certified speech pathologists with decades of collective experience.
-We’ve been trained at the master’s degree level by some of speech and voice therapy’s most renowned experts.
+We area team of six speech-language pathologists and communication experts and have been trained at the master’s degree level by some of speech and voice therapy’s most renowned experts.
 We’ve practiced our skills in diverse areas like music and acting, giving us broad insight into language and voice coaching.
+We also have a writing program if you choose to supplement your speech improvement with writing coaching and editing.

 AccentsOff uses a unique approach that teaches you how to speak clearly by listening in a careful, natural, and relaxed manner.
 Our goal as instructors is to give you the resources and support you need to see change immediately – in the first session – and keep the progress going during home practice.
 We will encourage you to take risks and experiment.
 We strive to help students learn the American English accent quickly, with long-lasting benefits.